neohugo/neohugo/docs/content/en/templates/introduction.md

 }}
 ```

-You can also split [raw string literals] over two or more lines.
+You can also split [raw string literals](g) over two or more lines.
 For example, these are equivalent:

-[raw string literals]: /getting-started/glossary/#string-literal-raw

 ```go-html-template
 {{ $msg := "This is line one.\nThis is line two." }}